 Servers are located all over the globe, US, Canada, Romania, London, Sidney, India, Singapore and Netherlands.
-You can pick which server location you want for $1~$5 extra per month, depending on location.More Info
+Depending on location, you can pick which server location you want for $1~$5 extra per month.More Info

 3 server locations, Railgun Optimizer and Cloudflare CDN support add to A2’s hardware to produce a powerful hardware and software combination capable of delivering good site load times and almost no downtime at all. $50 in Yahoo/Bing credit, 20% off on Tesla Themes and a 30-day money-back guarantee make this a rather tempting choice for shared hosting in addition to the impressive hardware.
 For more information about A2 Hosting please read our full review.More Info

 A hosting option for someone with a tight budget, iPage offers free domain registration.
-The hosting service enables one-click WP installations, advertising credits up to $250 and 24*7 support for those of you residing in North America. iPage also provides near 100% uptime.
+The hosting service enables one-click WP installations, advertising credits up to $250 and 24*7 support for those in North America. iPage also provides near 100% uptime.
 SiteLock security suite comes free to ensure your website’s files and information.
-Scalability for your site should be easily achievable they offer upgrades to VPS and good support for the same.More Info
+Scalability for your site should be easily achievable they offer upgrades to VPS and good support.More Info

-TMDHosting is a fantastic, feature-packed and fully managed WordPress and shared hosting with competitive prices for nearly any type of project you want to start.
-Moreover, whether you are launching something fresh or you would like to switch to a different hosting service since you are not satisfied with your current provider, again, it is worth looking into TMDHosting.
+TMDHosting is a fantastic, feature-packed, fully managed WordPress and shared hosting with competitive prices for nearly any type of project you want to start.
+Moreover, whether you are launching something fresh or would like to switch to a different hosting service since you are not satisfied with your current provider, it is worth looking into TMDHosting.
 The service has you fully sorted out with all the must-haves for an always smooth and seamless website operation.

 It is safe to say that TMDHosting is a cheap hosting provider that suits all users ideally.
-From startups to medium-sized businesses and all the way to enterprises, TMDHosting has you covered.
-Regardless of the plan you go with, all users get unlimited SSD space and bandwidth, a 60-day money-back guarantee and a pre-built WordPress environment for uninterrupted operation.
-Of curse, there is also the amazing support team which you can get in touch with at any given time of the day.
-Not only will they respond but they will also assist you in setting yourself up with the ideal package for your current state.More Info
+From startups to medium-sized businesses and to enterprises, TMDHosting has you covered.
+Regardless of your plan, all users get unlimited SSD space and bandwidth, a 60-day money-back guarantee and a pre-built WordPress environment for uninterrupted operation.
+Of course, there is also an amazing support team you can contact at any given time of the day.
+They will respond and assist you in setting yourself up with the ideal package for your current state.More Info

-A new standard in the web hosting industry when it comes to being green.
+A new standard in the web hosting industry for being green.
 GreenGeeks offer free nightly backups, free domain name registration, real-time security scanning, protection against brute-force attacks, a RAID 10 configuration and SSD-powered webspace to keep your site on its toes.
 Their service is best for people based in North America where their servers are located.
-The support is good enough if you are reasonably knowledgeable about the website development process.More Info
+The support is good enough if you are reasonably knowledgeable about website development.More Info

-Generally host very fast websites with low load times in comparison to the average shared host service.
-This is true probably because they have five different plans under shared hosting depending on the needs of the customer.
-A very good hosting option, ideal for scaling up operations as they provided VPS & dedicated hosting to begin with.
+Generally host very fast websites with low load times compared to the average shared host service.
+This is true probably because they have five different plans under shared hosting depending on the customer’s needs.
+A very good hosting option, ideal for scaling up operations as they provided VPS & dedicated hosting.
 Only later did they add shared hosting plans.
-Support is good, they provide a 30-day money-back guarantee and a near 100% uptime.More Info
+Support is good, they provide a 30-day money-back guarantee and nearly 100% uptime.More Info

 DreamHost runs on SSDs, offer a 100% uptime guarantee, free domain registration and a 97 day money back period.
 Their user dashboard may not be as easy to handle as BlueHost but they offer slightly better customer support.More Info